annasedlar/react-native-tic-tac-toe/README.md

 # Tic-Tac-Toe

-Minimal implementation of a "Tic-Tac-Toe" app using React
+Minimal implementation of a "Tic-Tac-Toe" app using React Native

 ## Setup and installation